Michael McFadyen's Scuba Diving - Sailing to Queensland, Winter 2017 - Part 9

 Friday 25 August 2017 â Trunk Reef to Orpheus Island

 It was a calm night with the anchor alarm only going off once about 2330 when the tide changed and we turned to face the opposite direction.
-The wind was about 9 knots from the south-west when we got up at 0545.
+The wind is about 9 knots from the south-west when we get up at 0545.
 This was not supposed to happen till a bit later, but at least it is not strong yet.
 We have to leave early as we will be heading straight into the wind the whole way today.

 At 0610 after making tea and coffee, we pull up anchor and motor out following our track on the chart plotter.
 We head off between Bramble and Walker Reefs and then down the western side of Bramble towards Pelorus Island.
-Once on this side of the reef it became quite rough, with the wind now well over 15 knots and an opposing current causing the waves to stand right up.
+Once on this side of the reef it becomes quite rough, with the wind now well over 15 knots and an opposing current causing the waves to stand right up.

 As we go, we use our AIS on the laptop to track a yacht that is deep inside Britomart Reef.
 This way we will see how they got in there in case we want to visit one day.
 We end up with a nice track showing their route out.

 We have to run the engine at 3200 rpm to make 4.7 knots and as we round the northern side of Pelorus the wind increases to over 20 knots.
 We reach Orpheus Island and enter Little Pioneer Bay.
 It is a lot calmer here, but still windy.
 We check out the moorings and end up taking the one closest to the beach as it is a bit more protected.
 We are moored by 1125.